‘The Catfish and The Frog’? - Tadpoles of six Megophrys frog species identified and described for the first time in Vietnam

 The description provides essential information for the assessment of the conservation status of each species based on IUCN Red List Categories and Criteria, which in turn is a basic requirement to give recommendations to local authorities on biodiversity management and species protection.

-The paper for the first five species is the result of months of surveys and research completed as part of a project funded by Ocean Park Conservation Foundation Hong Kong to survey and protect amphibian fauna in the Hoang Lien range and a ZSL EDGE Fellowship, while the last species’ description was made possible thanks to funding by Cleveland Metroparks Zoo and Rainforest Trust.
+The paper for the first five species is the result of months of surveys and research completed as part of a project funded by Ocean Park Conservation Foundation Hong Kong to survey and protect amphibian fauna in the Hoang Lien range and a ZSL EDGE Fellowship, while the last species’ description was made possible thanks to funding by National Geographic Research and Exploration (grant #NGS-52753R), Cleveland Metroparks Zoo and Rainforest Trust.

 Read more about the research using the following links: